-Effective Training that Sticks
+Effective Training That Sticks

 Exonicus has been building medical simulation training for a long time.
-As COVID-19 grew, we recognised the need for increased training efforts, so we added an extensive PPE module.
+As COVID-19 grew, we recognised the need for increased training efforts, so we added an extensive PPE training module.
 This module includes a dressing room, gown-up and de-gowning PPE procedure for a technician, nurse, or physician.

 To make the application effective in training the user and increasing retention rates, it is key that the user of the application receives feedback.
 Hence, within the module we included a training and simulation mode with data being recorded for grading and positive feedback.

 This training module addresses the serious nature of a potential viral contagion such as COVID-19 and is applicable to any biosafety level 3 conditions.
 This educational video and simulator training module is based on the latest and most current information, and has been validated and supported by members of the International Board of the American College of Emergency Physicians, members of the Society in Europe for Simulation Applied to Medicine, and officials from the World Health Organization (WHO).

 Delivering PPE Training at Scale

 It is not safe, nor possible due to limited resources, to perform comprehensive PPE training on-site.
 Therefore, Exonicus in collaboration with Rigas Stradins University and healthcare professionals created a COVID-19 PPE training video based on World Health Organisation and European Center for Disease Prevention and Control (ECDC) guidelines.

 The instruction video has been approved by The Center for Disease Prevention and Control in Latvia and converted to English with a goal to help frontline healthcare workers during the COVID-19 pandemic.